snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 So, of the 31,491 home page views, 8,154 were bounces.

-Now let's consider a more interesting question, albeit one that could be reasonably answered in SQL.
+Now let's consider a more interesting question...

-<h2 id="what-page-were-users-on-before-arriving-at-the-about-page">What page were users on before arriving at the 'About' page?</h2>
+<h2 id="what-page-were-users-on-before-arriving-at-the-about-page">2.
+What page were users on before arriving at the 'About' page?</h2>

-(We're interested in our 'About' page because this has our contact details).
-Now we're specifying the destination, and we want to find the previous page the user was on.
-That means it's just a case of following an *prev* edge from the events connected to the 'About' page node.
+Let's say that we're interested in our 'About' page because this has our contact details.
+We want to find out *how* users arrive at this page.That means we need tofollow the *prev* edges from the events connected to the 'About' page node, to identify the pages that were viewed prior to the 'About' page.

 Again, we start by specifying a pattern that ends in the 'About' page, and then aggregating the results: